 In addition to arming yourself with the right approach to the conversation, it helps to have good information.
 Here are the four essential things that everyone should know about climate change.
 And they’re simple enough that you can explain them while you’re passing the gravy, even if your little niece or nephew is throwing peas at you from across the table.

-The Earth has already warmed by 1.7 degrees Fahrenheit (0.98 degrees C), continuing the warming trend we’ve seen since the industrial revolution.
-It is now warmer than it has been in the past 125,000 years.
+The Earth has already warmed by 1.7 degrees Fahrenheit (0.98 degrees C) since pre-industrial times, continuing the warming trend we’ve seen since the industrial revolution.
+It is now warmer than it has been at any other time in the past 125,000 years.

 In theory, things other than human emissions of greenhouse gases could have caused changes in the temperature of the planet.
 Scientists have already studied all of these things.
 The conclusion is clear: only greenhouse gas emissions — mostly carbon dioxide emissions from burning fossil fuels — can explain the warming that we see, even after taking into account the effect of volcanoes, sun spots, Earth’s orbit, ozone, and aerosols.
 (Check out this cool interactive graph that shows the effects of all these things independently and combined.)